 This is a good and short book to learn basic English vocabulary about emotions and feelings.
 The book is also great for learning the names of the objects found in schools and homes.

-This book series is more heavy on text as compared to the other comic series.
-So readers who would prefer more reading practice would like this one.
+This book series is more heavy on text as compared to the other comic series so it’s best for those that prefer more English reading practice.

-The book series is quite useful for anyone who wants to learn about the culture of the English-speaking world.
-Holidays like Halloween and Valentine’s Day feature prominently in the series.
-The books also tell you a lot about the important events for a teenage kid in the U.S.
+The book series is quite useful for anyone who wants to learn about the culture of growing up in the English-speaking world.

 Level: Beginner to intermediate